Skip to content

 projen

-create has several large differences from projen:
+Bingo has several large differences from projen:

 • projen generally targets tighter integration and management with created projects, including being used in its package scripts

-More details on create differing from projen
+More details on Bingo differing from projen

 • Ecosystem targets: